 What Is It

-Enceladus is a production platform I designed and built from scratch that solves a problem the AI industry is actively wrestling with: how do you get multiple AI agents from different providers to coordinate real work on shared projects without collisions, data loss, or governance gaps?
-The platform manages 5 active production systems, has closed 682+ tasks across 37 features, and runs on AWS serverless infrastructure at ~$35/month.
+Enceladus is a production knowledge-governance platform I designed and built from scratch that solves a problem the AI industry is actively wrestling with: how do you get multiple AI agents from different providers to coordinate real work on shared projects without collisions, data loss, or governance gaps — and how do you make the system learn from what they do?
+The platform manages 20 active production projects, has accumulated 2,789+ governed records across 17 governed lessons, and runs on AWS serverless infrastructure at ~$35/month.
 I am the sole architect, developer, and operator.

-The core innovation is treating project management primitives—Features, Tasks, Issues—not as database records, but as ontologically defined objects with governed lifecycles, required evidence gates, and deterministic completion contracts.
-Every mutation flows through a single MCP server enforcing governance authorization on every write.
-The result: any AI agent with credentials can safely participate in governed development workflows, and no task advances on trust alone.
+The core innovation is treating project management primitives — Features, Tasks, Issues, and now Lessons — not as database records, but as ontologically defined objects with governed lifecycles, required evidence gates, and deterministic completion contracts.
+The Lesson Primitive (ENC-FTR-052) gives the platform a first-class governed record type for institutional wisdom: every lesson is constitutionally scored against four philosophical pillars and a vibe board before it can influence governance.
+Every mutation flows through a single MCP server — 5 code-mode tools delivering an 89% schema reduction — enforcing governance authorization on every write.
+The result: any AI agent with credentials can safely participate in governed development workflows, no task advances on trust alone, and the system accumulates knowledge at the architectural level.

 Architecture & Design Decisions

-19 Lambda functions, 7 DynamoDB tables, 2 SQS FIFO queues, CloudFront CDN, API Gateway HTTP v2, Cognito auth with Lambda@Edge
+20 Lambda functions, 8 DynamoDB tables, 2 SQS FIFO queues, Neo4j AuraDB Free (graph-indexed search), CloudFront CDN, API Gateway HTTP v2, Cognito auth with Lambda@Edge

-React 19 PWA with TypeScript, Vite, Tailwind CSS, TanStack React Query — mobile-first portfolio visibility
+React 19 PWA with TypeScript, Vite, Tailwind CSS, TanStack React Query — mobile-first governance cockpit across all active projects with full primitive surface

-5 GitHub Actions workflows, nightly SHA-256 parity audits, secrets guardrail, 13 deployment types with semver changelog
+5 GitHub Actions workflows, nightly SHA-256 parity audits, secrets guardrail, 13 deployment types with semver changelog; component registry enforces deployment transition arcs at the infrastructure level

-Coordination API with dispatch heuristics across Claude, OpenAI Codex, and AWS Bedrock; configurable rollback policies (continue, halt, rollback)
+Coordination API with dispatch heuristics and graph-indexed tracker search across Claude, OpenAI Codex, and AWS Bedrock; 10 typed relationship edges with weight, confidence, and provenance

 Systems Thinking & Key Innovations